- Dr Carl Grodach

 Current projects include “Urban cultural policy and the changing dynamics of cultural production” (ARC Discovery Grant DP170104255) with Prof Chris Gibson, Prof Justin O’Connor, Dr Xin Gu and Dr Andrew Warren and “Our Town Program Evaluation” for the National Endowment for the Arts (US).

 Grodach has taught graduate level courses in community development, cultural planning, economic development, urban design, and urban revitalization over the last ten years.
-He also regularly provides consulting service to non-profit organisations.
-This work ranges from a study of sustainable regional economic development policy for Vision North Texas to neighbourhood cultural planning for the Dallas Arts Learning Initiative.
-Working with his students, he has also produced award-winning neighbourhood revitalisation plans.
+He also regularly provides consulting service to non-profit and governmental organisations and, in conjunction with his students, has produced a number of award-winning neighbourhood revitalisation plans.
+Additionally, he leads the Queensland Parliamentary Research Internship program in urban planning, which enables students to conduct research projects for a member of the Queensland Parliament.

 UDB368 Urban Design